 Budget process

-Refer to Budget meeting in Meetings section for NSBA requirements on budget meetings.
+Refer to “budget meeting” in meetings section of this Guide for NSBA requirements on budget meetings.

-The secretary must upload the estimates (budget) of the board accompanied by the by-law adopting the estimates to the Transfer Payment Ontario tool before December 10.
+The Secretary must upload the estimates (operating budget) of the board accompanied by the by-law adopting the estimates to the TPON tool before the 10th of December.
 If LSBs have digital challenges or capabilities, it can contact ministry staff to explore other options.

 The LSB is required to pass a by-law to authorize the Ministry of Finance to collect the levies (or fees) on behalf of the LSB and include the approved rates by property (Methodology 3) for the current fiscal year.
 It is not to include the grand total in the by-laws.